 The Investment Advisor is a corporation existing under the laws of the Province of Ontario.
 The Investment Advisor is an affiliate of the Asset Manager.
 The role of the Investment Advisor is to, on behalf of the Asset Manager, source Investment opportunities for the Trust and service Investments other than Mortgage Assets that require a licensed mortgage administrator.
 The Investment Advisor does not charge a fee to the Trust for any of these activities but will be compensated by the Asset Manager.
 Senior management of the Investment Advisor includes Gregory Romundt and Daryl W. Boyce.
-See "Item 2: Business of Centurion Financial Trust - 2.1 Structure - Management of Centurion Financial Trust".
+See "Item 2: Business of Centurion Financial Trust".